Many Democrats said it was time for a Black woman to lead Virginia. But the party establishment is lining up behind Terry McAuliffe.

 McAuliffe’s camp declined to respond, but the spectacle showed the odd dynamics of the contest: a Black man criticized for race-tinged remarks, the White front-runner above the fray.

-Two days later, when Northam threw his weight behind McAuliffe with the House Speaker, House majority leader and president pro tempore of the Senate by his side, McClellan called a hasty news conference in Richmond.
+Two days later, when Northam threw his weight behind McAuliffe with the House speaker, House majority leader and president pro tempore of the Senate by his side, McClellan called a hasty news conference in Richmond.

 Standing before a statue of Maggie Walker, the nation’s first Black woman to charter a bank, McClellan struggled to be heard over passing traffic.